Alluxio/alluxio/docs/en/compute/Spark.md

 > double.saveAsTextFile("alluxio://zk@zkHost1:2181;zkHost2:2181;zkHost3:2181/Output")
 ```

-This feature of encoding Zookeeper service address into Alluxio URIs is not available in versions
+This feature of encoding fault tolerant connection details into Alluxio URIs is not available in versions
 1.8 and earlier.

-> Note that you must use semicolons rather than commas to separate different Zookeeper addresses to
+> Note that you must use semicolons rather than commas to separate different Alluxio master or Zookeeper addresses to
-refer a URI of Alluxio in HA mode with Zookeeper in Spark.
+refer a URI of Alluxio in HA mode in Spark.
 Otherwise, the URI will be considered invalid by Spark.
 Please refer to the instructions in [HDFS API to connect to Alluxio with high
 availability]({{ '/en/deploy/Running-Alluxio-On-a-Cluster.html' | relativize_url }}#Configure-Alluxio-Clients-for-HA).